What Should My Blood Sugar Be?

 How do I test my own blood sugar?

 You use a blood glucose meter.
 Be sure you know how to test your blood sugar levels the right way.

 How often should I check my blood sugar levels?

 Ask your doctor when and how often you need to check your blood sugar.

 If I test my own blood sugar levels, do I still need the A1C test?

-Use this handy grid to record glucose levels quickly and easily.
+Use this handy tracker to record glucose levels quickly and easily.